 Yes, you get your own room with your own key.

 Reserve your spot today!

-Reserve your spot by filling out the form below.
-But be quick, as there are only room for 12 people.
+Reserve your spot by sending us an e-mail.
+But be quick, as there are only room for about 12 people.

-You will get an e-mail from us comfirming your spot.
+You will get an e-mail from us confirming your spot.